maxi-marufo/GitHub_Jira_KEY_integration/README.md

 git commit -m "YOUR MESSAGE"

 The commit-msg hook will run, and it will prepend the issue key to you message, so the final message her would be: "[JIRA-123] YOUR MESSAGE"

+You can select which branches will skip this process with the BRANCHES_TO_SKIP variable.